githubteacher/feb-developers/places/st-joseph-mo.md

 ### Things to do

  - Walk Ashland Ave
- - Visit Pony Express sites
+ - Visit Pony Express sites like the Pony Express monument
+ - Eat good food